 Charitable Deduction for Non-Itemizers

-- The new deduction is not available for gifts to donor advised funds, private foundations, charitable remainder trusts, charitable lead trusts, or pooled income funds.
+- Beginning in 2020, the new deduction is not available for gifts to donor advised funds, private foundations, charitable remainder trusts, charitable lead trusts, or pooled income funds.

 - Unlike the other charitable provisions in the CARES Act, this above-the-line deduction is permanent and will not expire after 2020 unless additional legislation is passed.